getdish/dish/docs/nate.md

 - get reviewing fully working with votes/sentiment on tags
 - fix up points breakdown and dish/tag breakdown
 - location <=> url

-Home page
-- generally home page query and layout, but that's a whole other kettle of fish
-- is the plan for the site to be login only? i think it's better to allow anonymous use of the site Restaurant page

-- would be cool to show other dishes related to your current dish
-  - so on "taco"
-    - "fish taco", "birria taco", "crispy taco", etc

 ---